ricardopmarinho/simulte/README.md

 Included a new LtEPhyFrameType on line 463 from PATH/src/common/LteCommon.h=>CAIN_INFOPKT

-Created a new enum type=>CAINDirection (REL, REP and NOTIFY) on PATH/src/common/LteCommon.h lines 121 to 125
+Created a new enum type=>CAINDirection (REL, REP, NOTIFY and FWD) on PATH/src/common/LteCommon.h lines 121 to 125

 Included parameter "pwrThresh" on PATH/simulations/networks/CAIN.ned=>line 35